AJnsm/ajnsm.github.io/_posts/2023-09-02-origami-swallow.md

 tags: miscellaneous
 ---

-I was completley mesmerised by the swallows in Portugal, and while playing around with some origami paper, I came up with this simple design for an origami swallow.
+I was completely mesmerised by the swallows in Portugal, and while playing around with some origami paper, I came up with this simple design for an origami swallow.
 It is based on the famous 'crane base' (steps 1-7), and implements many folds used in the standard Orizuru crane (inside-reverse folds for the wings, narrowing the bottom two flaps, etc).

 ## Step 1